Article

 We have chosen some great examples of websites with different styles and content, all developed with Angular Material and using different layouts.

-Grid-based layouts.
+Grid-based angular material design layouts.
 Image lists

 Grids consisting of images or cards (image and text grouped together) are very common in Material design.
 Let’s take a look at some examples: